-Cotton dyed fabric shows a moderate increase in lightness (L) and chroma (C) under different illuminants, suggesting stable coloration under varying light sources.
-However, the hue (h) shifts slightly, indicating potential sensitivity to lighting conditions.
-CVC dyed fabric maintains higher lightness (L) and chroma (C) values across all light sources compared to Sample 1, but the hue (h) changes more significantly, indicating more noticeable color changes under different lighting.
-Viscose exhibits the highest chroma (C) values, indicating a more vivid color under each illuminant.
-The lightness (L) is lower than the other samples, making this sample appear slightly darker.
 However, the hue shift is pronounced, which may affect color consistency under varying light.
-The color consistency of cotton is relatively stable in terms of hue, but CVC and viscose exhibit more significant changes under different lighting, with viscose being the most sensitive.
-Chroma (C) of viscose has the highest chroma values, indicating a more intense color, while cotton has the lowest, potentially due to differences in dye concentration or fabric interaction.
-Lightness (L) of CVC is the lightest, while viscose appears the darkest, which could impact visual perception in practical applications.
+Color Consistency of cotton is relatively stable in terms of hue, but CVC and Viscose exhibit more significant changes under different lighting, with Viscose being the most sensitive.
+Chroma (C) of Viscose has the highest chroma values, indicating a more intense color, while Cotton has the lowest, potentially due to differences in dye concentration or fabric interaction.
+Lightness (L) of CVC is the lightest, while Viscose appears the darkest, which could impact visual perception in practical applications.

-4. CONCLUSION
+4. Conclusion

 This study highlights the potential of using natural dyes extracted from organic waste like mango peels as a sustainable alternative to synthetic dyes.
-By applying the dye to cotton, CVC, and viscose fabrics.
-This study shows that natural dyes can produce colors with satisfactory fastness properties when combined with a natural mordant such as tannin extracted from tea leaves.
-The use of tannin as a mordant enhances dye fixation while maintaining eco-friendly dyeing practices.
-The findings suggest that by optimizing dyeing parameters like dye concentration, pH levels, and mordanting methods, natural dyes can offer comparable performance without the environmental hazards.
+By applying the dye to cotton, CVC, and viscose fabrics, this study shows that natural dyes can produce colors with satisfactory fastness properties when combined with a natural mordant such as tannin extracted from tea leaves.
+The use of tannin as a mordant enhances dye fixation while maintaining ecofriendly dyeing practices.
+The findings suggest that by optimizing dyeing parameters like dye concentration, pH levels, and mordanting methods natural dyes can offer comparable performance without the environmental hazards.
 Moreover, this study contributes to the ongoing effort to reduce waste and promote sustainability in textile manufacturing by utilizing waste like mango peels.
-Future studies could explore the long-term durability of these dyes under different environmental conditions and further optimize the processes for bulk production.
+Future studies could explore the long-term durability of these dyes under different environmental conditions and further optimizing the processes for bulk production.